NotAShelf/nvf/docs/manual/installation/standalone/home-manager.md

 The following is an example installation of `nvf` as a standalone package with the default theme enabled.
-You may use other options inside `config.vim` in `configModule`, but this example will not cover that.
+You may use other options inside `config.vim` in `configModule`, but this example will not cover that extensively.

 ```nix
 {